ec-europa/joinup-dev/README.md

 #### Build the project

-Execute the [Phing](https://www.phing.info/) target `build-dev` to build a development instance, then install the site with `install-dev`:
+Execute the Task Runner command `toolkit:build-dev` to build a development instance, then install the site with `toolkit:install-clean`:

 ```
-$ ./vendor/bin/phing build-dev
+$ ./vendor/bin/run toolkit:build-dev
-$ ./vendor/bin/phing install-dev
+$ ./vendor/bin/run toolkit:install-clean
 ```